 106B.
 Children under 12 may give sworn evidence

-(1) A child who is under the age of 12 years may in any proceeding, if the child is competent under subsection (2), give evidence on oath under section 97(3) or after making a solemn affirmation under section 97(4).
+(1) A child who is under the age of 12 years may in any proceeding, if the child is competent under subsection (2), give evidence on oath or after making an affirmation.

-(2) A child who is under the age of 12 years is competent to take an oath or make a solemn affirmation if in the opinion of the court or person acting judicially the child understands that —
+(2) A child who is under the age of 12 years is competent to take an oath or make an affirmation if in the opinion of the court or person acting judicially the child understands that —

 (a) the giving of evidence is a serious matter; and